haiwen/seafile-docs-ko/config/ccnet-conf.md

 # Please don't change this ID.
 ID=eb812fd276432eff33bcdde7506f896eb4769da0

 # This is the name of this Seafile server.
-It'll be displayed on Seafile client program.
+Currenlty it is only used in Seafile client's log.
 NAME=example

 # This is outside URL for Seahub(Seafile Web).
-It'll be displayed on Seafile client program.
-# The domain part (i.e., www.example.com) will also be used by the client sync files with server.
+# The domain part (i.e., www.example.com) will be used in generating share links and download/upload file via web.
 # Note: Outside URL means "if you use Nginx, it should be the Nginx's address"
 SERVICE_URL=http://www.example.com:8000